Denise Buchanan

 What do you attribute your success to?

-I attribute my success to my life experiences.
+I attribute my success to cultivating a positive mindset.
 Each challenge and opportunity has shaped my perspective, strengthened my resilience, and guided me in making an impact through my work and leadership.

 What advice would you give to young women entering your industry?

-My advice to young women entering this industry is to follow your passion.
+My advice to young women entering this industry or any industry, is to follow your passion and be consistent in its pursuit.
 No matter the challenges or circumstances around you, find a way to do what you love and let that drive your growth and success.

 What values are most important to you in your work and personal life?

-The values most important to me in both my work and personal life are joy, creativity, and balance.
-As a Zumba instructor, I bring energy and positivity to every class, and I carry that same enthusiasm into my personal passions for dancing, gardening, and traveling—activities that nourish my mind, body, and spirit.
+The values most important to me in both my work and personal life are joy, creativity, balance, and deep respect for the dignity of every person.
+I strive to see beyond behavior to the heart of the individual, recognizing that everyone carries a story, strengths, and potential that deserve compassion and understanding.
+As a Zumba instructor, I bring energy, movement, and positivity into every class, creating inclusive spaces where people feel seen, safe, and empowered.
+I carry that same spirit into my personal passions for dancing, gardening, and traveling—practices that nourish my mind, body, and spirit and remind me to move through the world with curiosity, humility, and grace.
+Together, these values guide how I lead and serve, ensuring that my work is both impactful and deeply human.